The Condemnation of 1277

 2. We recognize similarities between individuals.
 Plato and Socrates are both animals and they're both rational, so we give them the name "human."

-3. No "human nature" that we all share, which is common to us and becomes individualized somehow.
+3. No one "human nature" that we all share, which is common to us and becomes individualized somehow.
+No unified "human nature" in each individual.

 4. All things are singular individuals which we can group together according to their similarities and name.
-The name is a shorthand for "a thing with these properties."
+The name and the concept is a kind of shorthand for "a thing with these properties."

 IV.
 Empiricism and causation

-A. Nominalism leads to (radical) empiricism.
+A. Nominalism can lead to (radical) empiricism.
 The only way to know an individual is through contact with it.
 You can't argue from its having a certain nature to its having to behave in a certain way.

 B. Causation (Algazali/Hume)